#Vinyl101 - Tips and Tricks when working with Heat Transfer Vinyl Part 1!

 Hi there!
-In this article, we will be talking about more tips and tricks when crafting a new project.
-These #Vinyl101 will help you make your crafting experience less hassle and more fun!
+In this article, we will be talking about more tips and tricks when crafting a new project using Heat Transfer Vinyl.
+This #Vinyl101 will help make your crafting experience less hassle and more fun!

-Last time, we have listed several #Vinyl101 to help you out when working with Adhesive Vinyl projects.
-This time, we will be giving out another 10 tips and tricks when you are working with Heat Transfer Vinyl projects.
+Last time, we listed several #Vinyl101 to help you out when working with Adhesive Vinyl projects.
+This time, we will give out another ten tips and tricks when you work with Heat Transfer Vinyl projects.

 So without further ado, let’s get into it!

-Whenever you are working on small substrates or surfaces, you can use hair straightener to press the HTV.
-This way, you can control the placement of the HTV more than when you are using a heat press or iron.
-This trick could also help you to reach the surfaces that heat press or iron can’t reach on small projects.
+When working on small substrates or surfaces, you can use a hair straightener to press the HTV.
+This way, you can control the placement of the HTV more than when using a heat press or iron.
+This trick could also help you to reach the surfaces that heat press or iron can’t get on small projects.

 2. Use warm to cold water when washing your HTV projects.

-To prevent your HTVs from cracking and peeling off of the substrate, use warm water or cold water when washing your HTV fabric projects.
-The adhesive of the heat transfer vinyl is activated when it is in contact with heat, so if you use hot water when washing the project, the adhesive might be activated and will cause peeling or cracking.
+To prevent your HTVs from cracking and peeling off the substrate, use warm or cold water when washing your HTV fabric projects.
+The Heat Transfer Vinyl adhesive is activated when it is in contact with heat, so if you use hot water when washing the project, the bond might be activated and will cause peeling or cracking.

 3. Perfect sign to know when the HTV is pressed perfectly.

-After pressing the design on to the substrate, check your HTV and you should be able to see the texture of the substrate on your heat transfer vinyl.
-If you can see the texture of the substrate on the HTV, that’s a good indication that your heat transfer vinyl has fully adhered on to your substrate.
-If not, that could mean that your HTV hasn’t completely adhered on to your substrate and that you should press it for a little bit longer until you can see the texture we are looking for.
+After pressing the design onto the substrate, check your HTV, and you should see the substrate’s texture on your heat transfer vinyl.
+If you can see the surface of the substrate on the HTV, that’s a good indication that your heat transfer vinyl has fully adhered to your substrate.
+If not, that could mean that your HTV hasn’t completely attached to your substrate and that you should press it for a little bit more extended until you can see the texture we are looking for.

 (Note: This trick works best if your substrate is a type of fabric.)